ministryofjustice/itpolicycontent/content/confluence/enterprise/code-of-connection-standard.md

 The need for a CoCo and its application will be determined by the MoJ system Accreditor who will consider the risks involved, this may require the production of a technical risk assessment and/or RMADS for the connection (further details on RMADS can be found in the Accreditation Framework, [Ref, 7]).

 The CoCo condition and compliance statement contained within the generic CoCo document (see A.1.3) provide a good platform to judge whether the assurance level of the connecting 3rd party ICT system is sufficient rather than just relying on its accreditation status.
 A risk based approach must be taken to the application of security controls associated with the connection.
-The generic CoCo (see Appendix A) provides a baseline by which a 3rd party ICT system’s connection to a MoJ ICT system will be assessed.
+The generic CoCo (see Appendix A) provides a baseline by which a 3rd party ICT system's connection to a MoJ ICT system will be assessed.
 The MoJ system Accreditor will provide a steer as to how this should be applied, where the default steer is that the guidance provided in IAS 1&2 Baseline Controls Set (BCS) [Ref, 5] at the DETER level should be applied.

 It is highly likely that the connection between the two systems will be over the GSi.
 If so, the 3rd party organisation is likely to have completed the GSi Code of Connection for that system connection.
 The information requested in the generic CoCo is similar to that required for the GSi CoCo and as such should be readily available.

-<strong>Note:</strong> Depending on the protocols being used, the GSi authority may need to be contacted.
+**Note:** Depending on the protocols being used, the GSi authority may need to be contacted.

 ### Completing a Code of Connection

 The IT System Manager and/or ITSO for the connecting 3rd party organisation must review CoCo and submit the supporting compliance statement to the MoJ system Accreditor along with any supporting documentation.

-In completing the CoCo statement, the connecting 3rd party organisation confirms that they have implemented all the controls required, it should be noted that the adoption of these controls will not totally mitigate all the risks involved whether to the 3rd party’s own ICT system or to the connecting MoJ ICT system.
+In completing the CoCo statement, the connecting 3rd party organisation confirms that they have implemented all the controls required, it should be noted that the adoption of these controls will not totally mitigate all the risks involved whether to the 3rd party's own ICT system or to the connecting MoJ ICT system.

 Where the connecting 3rd party ICT system does not comply with the controls outlined in the CoCo, the IT System Manager and/or ITSO must provide supporting comments including a high-level plan that outlines the expected timeline to meet them.